 AR also can help data scientists and compliance management professionals to visualize data in real time.
 This application can enable security employees to learn how hackers might use various entry points and paths to attack a facility.

 Extended Reality: AI on par with AR and VR

-Both AR and VR fall under the category of extended reality, abbreviated as XR, which envisages computer-generated environment that merges real and virtual worlds.
-XR mostly includes AR, VR, sometimes artificial intelligence (AI) and the areas intercalated among them, such as natural language processing (NLP), robotics, machine learning (ML), deep learning (DL) among others.
+Both AR and VR fall under the category of extended reality, abbreviated as XR, which envisages a computer-generated environment that merges real and virtual worlds.
+XR mostly includes AR, VR, and sometimes artificial intelligence (AI), and the areas intercalated among them, such as natural language processing (NLP), robotics, machine learning (ML), and deep learning (DL) among others.

-Accenture believes that risk and compliance management should start to adopt new tools and technologies, such as AI and VR in order to create self-learning, intelligent and optimized framework, which will allow companies to reduce risks, downtime and costs.
+Accenture believes that risk and compliance management should start to adopt new tools and technologies, such as AI and VR, in order to create a self-learning, intelligent, and optimized framework that will allow companies to reduce risks, downtime, and costs.
 According to Accenture’s research, executives see compliance technology transformation as the top spending priority over the next 12 months.

 Compliance is the most challenging area for many institutions, especially for financial services companies.
 The main problem for compliance departments is a steadily growing set of regulations in many jurisdictions.
-In order to address this challenge, many companies have started to move towards emerging technologies.
+To address this challenge, many companies have started to move towards emerging technologies.

 Many compliance and risk departments have already implemented AI-driven solutions to streamline functions and compliance processes, while others have been using VR and AR for various purposes, such as employee training or data visualization.
 However, the combination of AI and VR-powered technologies is able to more effectively identify and analyze potential problems and suspect relationships.